FistOfHit/SixRackUnits/newsletters/2025/june/june.md

 ## 1 PB/s planned for HBM within the next decade, KAIST reveals

-The 3 major memory makers - SK Hynix, Samsung, and Micron -  are all working on HBM4 implementations, hoping to secure orders from the likes of Nvidia and AMD for their upcoming GPUs.
+The three major memory makers - SK Hynix, Samsung, and Micron -  are all working on their own implementations of HBM4, hoping to secure orders from the likes of Nvidia and AMD for their upcoming GPUs.
 The balance is tipping it seems with SK-hynix [already sampling HBM4](https://dealsite.co.kr/articles/143019) and possibly even discussing [custom HBM4](https://www.kedglobal.com/korean-chipmakers/newsView/ked202506190003) implementations with some customers, whilst Samsung is [still struggling](https://www.linkedin.com/pulse/sk-hynix-micron-hbm4-qualification-nvidia-done-deal-samsung-baratte-jp5yf/) to pass Nvidia's qualification for HBM3E, but there is still a lot of potential for change.

-Meanwhile, the Korea Advanced Institute of Science and Technology, or KAIST, Teralab research group recently [presented a roadmap](https://drive.google.com/file/d/1wdGvyAYM0SOjlweJcgPDKwXlk6czbuZo/view?pli=1) detailing the current trends and future plans for HBM.
-Extending out to 2038, the roadmap reaches HBM8 and speculates that packages (device chips) will reach ~1PB/s of aggregate memory bandwidth from 6TB worth of HBM modules, as well as requiring up to 15kW of power and futuristic "embedded-in-chip" liquid cooling methods.
+Meanwhile, the KAIST (Korea Advanced Institute of Science and Technology) Teralab research group recently [presented a roadmap](https://drive.google.com/file/d/1wdGvyAYM0SOjlweJcgPDKwXlk6czbuZo/view?pli=1) detailing the current trends and future plans for HBM.
+Extending out to 2038, the roadmap reaches HBM8 and speculates that packages (devices essentially) will reach ~1PB/s of aggregate memory bandwidth from 6TB worth of HBM modules, as well as requiring up to 15kW of power and futuristic "embedded-in-chip" liquid cooling methods.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/june/images/HBM_roadmap2.jpg)